10up/headstartwp/docs/documentation/05-Gutenberg/rendering-blocks.md

 ### Which approach should you use?

-The Headless Framework supports all of these approaches.
+The framework supports all of these approaches.
 However, it does not ship with a “blocks-to-rest” plugin.
 But nothing is stopping you from shipping your own.

 Instead, it provides a React API for selectively choosing blocks to be replaced with React components and as we’ll show in this article this approach works well for most content-focused websites and can even be implemented in React Native apps to power App screens fully curated by Gutenberg.